• Magazine Archives

 By Maile Matsimela

-In the heart of South Africa’s agricultural landscape, over two million smallholder farming households form the backbone of the nation’s food security.
-Operating on plots typically smaller than two hectares across rural, urban and peri-urban areas, these farmers face unique challenges but hold tremendous potential for sustainable food production.
+In the heart of South Africa’s agricultural landscape, over two million small-scale farming households form the backbone of the nation’s food security.
+Operating on plots typically smaller than two hectares across rural, urban and peri-urban areas, these small-scale farmers face unique challenges but hold tremendous potential for sustainable food production.

 The critical role of soil health